the stones as found, their unique shape and size, inspires the working of each

 the stones find me

-When the roads end or became impassable, the walking journey begins!
-The expeditions are rarely planned, guided by whim and curiosity, challenged by the physical and metaphysical realms, the unknown is the only known.
-All of the stones, rocks, minerals, and crystals begin their journey to studio and eventually a-one-of-a-kind treasure!
+Artists have always been drawn to the wilderness for inspiration.
+Authenticity is key to making great art.
+Each Skystone is forever connected to a specific place, its inhabitants, and the minerals that are found there.
+These beautiful places are discovered by exploring abandoned mines, washes, and mountains on forgotten and eroded roads.
+The transportation used is an off-road motorcycle.
+When the roads end or become impassable, the walking journey begins!
+These expeditions are rarely planned, guided by whim and curiosity, and challenged by the physical and spiritual realms.
+Other people are seldom present.
+The unknown is the only known.
+All of the stones, rocks, minerals, and crystals begin their journey to the studio and eventually become one-of-a-kind treasures!

 sculptor

-From his studio in Arizona he sculpts these beautiful found stones and minerals, They are carved with care, some are tagged with the old norse letter "C" (<).
-Immortalizing each piece as a work of art, a compliment to the process that nature began eons ago.
+From his studio in Phoenix, Carl takes these beautiful found stones and minerals and carves them.
+Guided by their intrinsic characteristics.
+The larger of these has the old Norse letter “C” (<) carved into it.
+He sees each piece as a work of art, a way to honor the epic road to discovery, appreciative of the incredible process that nature began eons ago.

 how they are made